fleeforezz/Obsidian/Jso_document/04 - Tasks Board/FPTU board.md

 ## 🔴 No status

+## 🟡 On going

+## 🟢 Done

+- [ ] (📝Feature 3) Fix display searched result to be sort by alphabet
 - [ ] (📝Feature 8) Fix Order list display sort by event date ascending
 - [ ] (📝Feature 8) Fix Customers List display sort by customer name in alphabet order
-- [ ] (❇️Feature 6) Add validation when success/failed to update order
-- [ ] (❇️Feature 6) Add validation if the new event date is current event date or in the past
-- [ ] (❇️Feature 6) Add validation for update order (The orderlist can only updated when all the input is correct)

-## 🟡 On going

 - [ ] (📝Feature 6) Cannot allow empty event date

-## 🟢 Done

 - [ ] (📝Feature 6) Fix update order to allow empty number of table input if no change needed
 - [ ] (📝Feature 6) Fix the totalPrice apply to setmenu price but not the total order price
 - [ ] (📝Feature 6) Fix logic error for finding Set Menu with specific code